-Please note: Friendship Home provides services to victims of domestic violence, sexual violence, dating violence and stalking.
+Please note: Friendship Home provides services to survivors of domestic violence, sexual violence, dating violence and stalking.
 For the sake of simplicity, the term “domestic violence” is used to describe all four forms of violence and the term “batterer” refers to perpetrators of all four forms of violence.

 We hold onto values that support our mission.
 Through listening, empowerment, accountability, respecting relationships, commitment to safety with confidentiality, and collaboration with other community resources, we work to empower freedom from domestic violence.

-We value the hopes, dreams, fears and concerns of the victims we serve.
+We value the hopes, dreams, fears and concerns of the survivors we serve.
 That means that our role is to listen…really listen as they explore their newly found freedom and discover the next steps on their journeys.

-We support the journeys of victims and their children.
+We support the journeys of survivors and their children.
 We value an environment that enables them to understand their strengths and to discover the power within.
 To do this we must creatively adapt our approach, programs and services to meet each individual’s unique needs.

 We believe that we are not powerless against violence and that breaking the cycle is possible.
 To do this, we as a community must hold batterers accountable for the crimes they commit against their victims.

-We support the personal connections and meaningful relationships between victims and the people who care about them.
+We support the personal connections and meaningful relationships between survivors and the people who care about them.
 We value the unique relationship between parent and child and embrace families in shelter with loving support.

 Safety & Confidentiality